Marry Me! (1949 film): Critical

-The film was a box office flop, recording a loss of £67,600.
 Bosley Crowther in The New York Times found the first third of the film "a delight to watch," but, despite convincing dialogue and an "excellent cast", "the film as a whole is a disappointingly contrived package job".
 Crowther thought that the best story, with Guy Middleton, "rates inclusion in one of the Somerset Maugham showcases", but he concluded that the writers "have blunted their ingenious stories with some melodramatic and whimsical resolutions.
 Terrence Fisher's direction is strictly assembly-line."